Ashish-Soni08/Machine-Learning-Pipelines-with-Azure-ML-Studio/README.md

 **Problem Statement: To Predict whether a person's income exceeds 50,000 dollars a year using the Adult Dataset(also known as Census Income Dataset).**

-## Task: Data Cleaning
+## Task 1: Data Cleaning

 - To account for the missing data, substituted all missing values by 0 using the Clean Missing Data module.
 - The next step is to use the Select Columns in the Dataset module to exclude irrelevant and redundant columns from the data.
 This is done to reduce the clutter during analysis. **fnlwgt, education-num** columns were removed from the dataset.
 - Creating the final set of features, and then using the Edit Metatdata module to convert the **workclass, education, marital-status, occupation, relationship, race, sex, native-country** columns from String types to Categorical Feature types.

-## Task: Accounting for Class Imbalance using SMOTE
+## Task 2: Accounting for Class Imbalance using SMOTE

 Before creating training and test sets(70:30), there is one last pre-processing step: dealing with class imbalance in the dataset.